concur/developer.concur.com/src/tools-support/support.markdown

 ## <a name="log-a-support-case"></a>How To Log a Support Case

 If you are an existing partner and need support from SAP Concur, please click the link below to open a support case.
-If you do not have login credentials to the partner support portal, please email [App Center Alliance](mailto:concur_appcenteralliance@sap.com?Subject=Support%20Portal%20Credentials) to request them.
+If you do not have login credentials to the partner support portal, please ask a member of your team that does have access to open a support case requesting to have credentials generated for you.
+If there is no longer anyone on your team who is an Authorized Support Contact (ASC), please email [App Center Alliance](mailto:concur_appcenteralliance@sap.com?Subject=Support%20Portal%20Credentials).

 [Login and open a partner support case](https://sapconcur.my.salesforce.com/secur/login_portal.jsp?orgId=00D600000007Dq3&portalId=06060000000PrEi)